SeiryuZ/HemeWeb/README.md

 ![alt text](resources/images/HemeWeb-phase-2.png "Phase 2 of HemeWeb")

-### 5) Extends HemeWeb to handle domain definition step or even Viewing of HemeLBsimulation result
+### 5) Extends HemeWeb to handle domain definition step or even Viewing of HemeLB simulation result

 There are two possible extension possible at this point.
 First, we accomodate even farther the pre-processing step.
 Allowing tuser to